oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-create/ai-speech-create.md

-# Lab 12: Create an Image Library to Detect Breast Cancer
+# Create an Image Library to Detect Breast Cancer

 ## Introduction